 Now, you know, FISA, as the memo said, depends on the court's ability to hold government to the highest standards.

-Four separate times, knowing the dossier was a political document full of misinformation and lies.
+Four separate times they made this approval, four separate times, knowing the dossier was a political document full of misinformation and lies, 40 separate times.

-And at neither during the Initial application that they made in October of 2016, nor any of the renewals, the three renewals, did they disclose or reference the role of the DNC, the Clinton campaign, a political party, the funding of a political party, the paying of Christopher Steele, who had an anti-Trump bias, highly invested in defeating Trump, even though the political origins of the Steele dossier were known to senior DOJ FBI officials.
+And neither during the initial application that they made in October of 2016, nor any of the renewals, the three renewals, did they disclose or reference the role of the DNC, the Clinton campaign, a political party, the funding of a political party, the paying of Christopher Steele, who had an anti-Trump bias, highly invested in defeating Trump, even though the political origins of the Steele dossier were known to senior DOJ FBI officials.

 They did it anyway.

-Well, they were putting the fix in here to allow, you know, the spying of an opposition party candidate based on phony fraudulent information that they knew was political, and they did not tell the court.
+And just like they put the fix in and rigged it so Hillary could continue as a candidate, well, they were putting the fix in here to allow, you know, the spying of an opposition party candidate based on phony, fraudulent information that they knew was political, and they did not tell the court.

-And the initial FISA application notes well, Steele was working for a named U.S. person, but they don't name Fusion GPS.
+And the initial FISA application notes, well, Steele was working for a named U.S. person, but they don't name Fusion GPS.

-They don't name Glenn Simpson, who was paid by a law firm, this Perkins Coy representing the DNC.
+They don't name Glenn Simpson, who was paid by a law firm, this Perkins Coy, representing the DNC.

-They're the ones that funnel the money, remember, in this particular case, even though it was known by the DOJ at the time that they were political actors.
+Even though it was known by the DOJ at the time that they were political actors, they were involved in the steele Clinton dossier.

-And the application never mentioned that Steele was ultimately working on behalf of and paid for, paid for for by the Clinton campaign and the DNC that financially she was running at the time.
+And the application never mentioned that Steele was ultimately working on behalf of and paid for by the Clinton campaign and the DNC that financially she was running at the time, or that the FBI had separately authorized payment themselves to Steele for the same information.

-Now, this is these are crimes at a very high level, but it's an attempt at a coup and an attempt to unseat an elected president, but first to prevent him from ever winning that position.
+Now, these are crimes at a very high level, but it's an attempt at a coup and an attempt to unseat an elected president, but first to prevent him from ever winning that position.

 All right, as we continue our discussion, we're glad you're with us.

-Tom Fitton is the president of Judicial Watch, Greg Jarrett, uh Fox News legal analyst.
+Tom Fitton is the president of Judicial Watch.

-Greg, let's go to your legal mind, and you've read the document now many times.
+And you've read the document now many times.

 Tell us what you think.